ngnamuit/working_excel_python/README.md

 - Odoo framework's used to make for reporting module for many version until now.

 ### 2. openpyxl
 - It write and make data to excel file similar to `xlsxwriter`.
-But i think it's less better than xlsxwriter for formatting, writing excel cell
-- For reading excel file, we need run `2 for command` to get cell value and only `1 for command` with `xlrd` .
+- It write to existing excel file, `xlsxwriter` can't do it.
-So i think xlrd is better than openpyxl for performance, coding, reading code.
+- It read excel file similar to `xlrd`.

 **Finally**:
-- For reading excel file I'll choose `xlrd`.
+- I'll choose `openpyxl` package to write/read excel file.
-- For writing excel file I'll choose `xlswriter`.
+- It includes 2 read/write package  and I think using one package to work help us easier to handel.

 ## xlsxwriter